 Also keep in mind that syncing subfolders syncs just those subfolders; if you forget that you've changed content in other subfolders too, their changes won't be propagated.
 Generally speaking, you're better off syncing your content folders as a whole.

 Most phones produced in the last few years support both removeable drives on a USB port, as well as the portable exFAT filesystem recommended for this app.
-Given the wide variability in the Android world, however, this is not universal.
+Most USB components available today also support the required OTG protocol, which allows phones to switch host/peripheral roles (for drive/PC connection).
+Given the wide variability in the Android world, however, these are not universals.

 Case in point: the 2020 budget-level Pixel4a phone does not support removable USB drives with its stock Android 11, even if you grant the app the requisite All Files Access permission.
 This reflects a bug in the underlying Android 11 shipped on this phone.